-Marina Del Rey Hospital provides you with the safest procedure for eliminating the kidney stones that cause you health related issues.
-Thanks to the state-of-the-art equipment and procedures found at our health center, the highly skilled urologists from Marina Del Rey Hospital are able to perform this non-surgical procedure for you to resume your usual activities in the shortest time possible.
+Cedars-Sinai Marina del Rey Hospital provides you with the safest procedure for eliminating the kidney stones that cause you health related issues.
+Thanks to the state-of-the-art equipment and procedures found at our health center, the highly skilled urologists from Cedars-Sinai Marina del Rey Hospital are able to perform this non-surgical procedure for you to resume your usual activities in the shortest time possible.

 Having one of the highest success rates in achieving kidney stone removal, the shock wave lithotripsy is the procedure most likely to restore your health and well-being.

 Extracorporeal Shock Wave Lithotripsy (ESWL) is a totally non-invasive treatment for patients with kidney stone disease.
 The innovative procedure uses focused ultrasonic energy or shock waves to target stones that cannot be eliminated naturally.
 The shock waves travel through the skin and tissue, reach the targeted stones and break them into sand-like fragments that will more easily pass through the urinary tract.
 Complete elimination of stones can generally be achieved during the first couple of months following the procedure.
 However, for larger stones, the ESWL treatment may need to be repeated.

 ESWL is the treatment of choice for patients with certain types of kidney stones, localized in certain areas of the urinary system, causing pain or blockage of the urine flow.
 The size of the stones is also important, as ESWL is used to fragment stones larger than 4 mm, but usually smaller than 2 cm in diameter.

 Although it is an outpatient, non-surgical procedure, ESWL is performed under sedation or general anesthesia and lasts approximately one hour, depending on the size and number of the kidney stones.

 It usually takes a couple of hours in the recovery before you are ready to go back home.

 Here are the steps to be taken for the procedure: